w3c/webappsec-permissions-policy/document-policy-explainer.md

 ### Requiring a policy in your embedded content

 It is possible to enforce that content you embed conforms to a specific policy as well.
-This can be done in two ways -- either through a different response
-header: `Require-Document-Policy`, which affects every iframe on your page, or by using a "`policy`" attribute on specific frames, which target just those frames.
+This can be done in two ways: either through a different response header (`Require-Document-Policy`), which affects every iframe on your page; or by using a "`policy`" attribute on specific frames, which target just those frames.